starship/starship/docs/es-ES/config/README.md

 ## Username

 The `username` module shows active user's username.
-El módulo se muestra si algunas de las siguientes condiciones se cumplen:
+The module will be shown if any of the following conditions are met:

-- El usuario actual es root
+- The current user is root
-- El usuario actual no es el mismo que el que está conectado
+- The current user isn't the same as the one that is logged in
-- El usuario está actualmente conectado como una sesión SSH
+- The user is currently connected as an SSH session
-- La variable `show_always` se establece en true
+- The variable `show_always` is set to true

 ::: tip